 As you’ll find out, some customers actually won’t be worth your time — it’s OK to “fire” a client that isn’t a good fit.
 For your most valuable customers, however, you need to manage this relationship like your life depends upon it, because it actually might.

 Hire talented managers who share this value and empower them to keep your customers happy.
 If mistakes are made, apologize and fix them immediately.
 Treat these customers with the care they deserve and always offer service with a smile.
+Another great option you can consider is to outsource your customer service.
+There are various contact centers in the Philippines, Malaysia, and China that could help you handle all your customer concerns.

 3. Maintain Great Partners & Suppliers